 - have lived in the Roanoke Valley area (within 30 miles of campus) for at least six months preceding the date of first enrollment and continue to reside with their parent(s)/guardian(s);

 - are married;

-- are 23 years old (before the beginning of the term they desire to live off campus)
+- are 23 years old (before December of the year they desire to live off campus)

 - are a military veteran;

 - are enrolled part-time (students who claim off campus status due to part-time enrollment and who return to full-time status during the current or a subsequent semester, will be charged the current room and board rate)